renansouza12/Atlas-website/README.md

 # Atlas websiter
-It's a simple lading page with some gsap and scrolltrigger animations in Angular with responsive sizes.
+It's a simple landing page with some gsap and scrolltrigger animations in Angular with responsive sizes.
 I made this simple landing page with the objective to learn more about how to use use gsap and scrolltrigger animations with angular.

 ####  Demo :https://atlas-page.netlify.app/